formatjs/formatjs/website/docs/react-intl/components.md

 Allows the user to provide a custom error handler.
 By default, error messages are logged using `console.error` if `NODE_ENV` is not set to `production`.

+### onWarn

+Allows the user to provide a custom warning handler.
+By default, warning messages are logged using `console.warning` if `NODE_ENV` is not set to `production`.

 ### wrapRichTextChunksInFragment

 When formatting rich text message, the output we produced is of type `Array<string | React.ReactElement>`, which will trigger key error.
 This wraps the output in a single `React.Fragment` to suppress that.